-This is a list of the world’s best surf brands, in no particular order.
-We’ve included each surf company’s logo, their official “about us” statement and links to their websites and social media channels.
+This is a list of the world’s best surf brands.
+We’ve included each surf company’s logo, their official “about us” statement, links to their websites and social media channels.

-The list includes surf fashion brands, surfboard shapers and gear manufacturers.
+The following list includes fashion brands, surfboard shapers and gear manufacturers.
 Enjoy this trip through surf brand heaven, complete with images and videos from every company.